 “One challenge we’ve seen in the space is a lot of groups out there have built a business around U.S. active equities which have faced headwinds from passive management,” Nat said.
 “We’ve suggested to folks to move away from U.S. large-cap active equities and to do more fixed income, international and small-cap strategies — areas where we still see institutional activity for active management.”

 FundFire also covered Marquette’s perspective on the growing use of emerging and diverse managers by endowments and foundations — and manager challenges in connecting with them — in an article last year.
 Investment consultant Kweku Obed commented that these institutions are a logical next step for emerging managers, as most of their business comes from public funds and they’ve had success there.
 The article echoed points Kweku made in a recently published newsletter that addressed challenges and opportunities diverse managers face engaging with the broader institutional investor community.

 Many diverse managers don’t have the marketing bandwidth to reach the right institutions.
 The solution often lies with plan sponsors and the investment manager search functions of investment consultants.
 The July 2017 Investment Perspectives newsletter, Don’t You Know, We’re Talking About An Evolution?, contributed to the institutional investor community conversation on the measurable benefits of incorporating diverse investment firms by exploring solutions to some of these top challenges.

-On Friday, January 26, Mike Spychalski, CAIA, will be speaking at the Northern Illinois Alliance of Fire Protection District’s…
+On Friday, May 7th, Mike Piotrowski, CAIA will be speaking at the 2021 Illinois Public Pension…

 Research alerts keep you updated on our latest research publications.
 Simply enter your contact information, choose the research alerts you would like to receive and click Subscribe.
 Alerts will be sent as research is published.